 What came first the chicken or the maple?

 Chicken and waffles is one of the most exciting trends to have swept the US, Canada and the UK in recent years, and you can learn more by taking a look at our great ‘Chicken and Waffles’ feature.
 Uncanny as it may seem, maple syrup is one of the vital ingredients needed to get that truly authentic soul food taste when referring to those southern style treats.
 Although there are different variations on chicken and waffles, the most popular and best traveled is the ‘southern fried soul food’ style that originated in the US.
-Slaves on southern plantations often got any leftover waffles from those ‘waffle frolics’ we mentioned above, and they soon made them the basis of this much loved dish.
-Crispy southern fried chicken, maple syrup and gravy is more popular than ever today, especially when teamed with fluffy Belgian waffles.
-In some northern states you’ll find the Pennsylvania Dutch style where Belgian waffles are served with pulled or stewed chicken and gravy, and they’re incredibly tasty too.
+Slaves on southern plantations often got any leftover waffles from those ‘frolics’ we mentioned above, and they soon made them the basis of this much loved dish.
+Crispy southern fried chicken, maple syrup and gravy is more popular than ever today.
+In some northern states you’ll find the Pennsylvania Dutch style where waffles are served with pulled or stewed chicken and gravy, and they’re incredibly tasty too.